freeCodeCamp/guide/pages/docs/javascript/decrement-a-number-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Decrement a Number with JavaScript"
+title: "Decrement a Number with JavaScript"
+parent: "javascript"
 ---

 You can easily decrement or decrease a variable by `1` with the `--` operator.